ehwan/R-Star-Tree/README.md

 # RTree
 Header-Only N-dimensional RTree implementation on Modern C++

+And some features to read-only query in GPU ( CUDA, OpenCL, etc. )

 ## References
  Guttman, A. (1984).
 "R-Trees: A Dynamic Index Structure for Spatial Searching" (PDF).
 Proceedings of the 1984 ACM SIGMOD international conference on Management of data – SIGMOD '84. p.
 47.